virajverse/Daily-Work-DashBoard/README.md

 ---

-## ✨ What is Daily Work Dashboard?
+## ✨ What is Daily Work DashBoard?

-**Daily Work Dashboard** is not just another task manager—it's your *intelligent work companion* designed specifically for agencies and consultants running 60-day client acquisition plans.
+**Daily Work DashBoard** is not just another task manager—it's your *intelligent work companion* designed specifically for agencies and consultants running 60-day client acquisition plans.

 ### 🎯 The Problem We Solve